Skip to Content

 4. Food

 If you’re a foodie, South America is the better destination.
-South American food is a bit more varied and diverse than Central American food.
+South American food is a bit more varied and higher quality than Central American food, in my opinion.

-One of the most well-known specialties in South America is Argentine steak.
-Argentine beef is renowned for being among the best in the world.
-The steak is often grilled over an open flame, giving it a great smoky taste.
-A number of different cuts are offered.
+One of the most well-known dishes in South America is Argentine steak.
+Argentine beef is often considered the best in the world.
+The steak is often grilled over an open flame.
 The two most popular cuts include bife de chorizo (sirloin) and bife de lomo (skirt steak).
-Uruguay and Brazil are also known for their beef.
+Uruguay and Brazil are also known for their high quality beef.

-Another must-try dish while visiting South America is ceviche.
-This seafood dish is made by curing raw fish and other seafood in tangy citrus.
-This gives it a unique and refreshing flavor.
-The dish is often accompanied by crunchy diced onions, cilantro, chili peppers, and fresh herbs, making it a light and satisfying meal.
-Peru is famous for ceviche but it can be found all along the Pacific coast of South America.
+Another must-try dish in South America is ceviche.
+This is a seafood dish that is made by curing raw fish and other seafood in citrus.
+Peru is famous for ceviche but it can also be found all along the Pacific coast of South America.

 In South America, you can also find some great international dishes.
 Argentina and Brazil have large Italian populations.
 You can find great pizza and pasta in both countries.
-Both countries have their own pizza style.
 Brazil also has a large population of Japanese immigrants.
 You can find great sushi in São Paulo.

-Personally, Central and South America aren’t my favorite destinations for food.
-I find many of the foods served in the region to be kind of bland.
-Colombia is the worst for this.
+Personally, Central and South America aren’t my favorite food destinations.
+I find many of the foods served to be kind of bland.
+Colombia has some of the worst food.
 In my opinion, Latin America’s best food can be found in Argentina, Peru, and Brazil.
-Every country has some great dishes to try.
-There’s nothing better than an Argentine steak or a refreshing ceviche on a hot day.

 Winner: South American food is a bit more varied than Central American food.